Scientist profiles G-L

 - Scientist, Evaluative Clinical Sciences, Schulich Heart Research Program, Sunnybrook Research Institute

-- Associate professor, departments of medicine and pediatrics, U of T
+- Professor, departments of medicine and pediatrics, U of T

 - Staff physician, divisions of general internal medicine and clinical pharmacology, Sunnybrook Health Sciences Centre